clojure-goes-fast/clojure-goes-fast.com/content/blog/2018-10-22-using-jmh-with-clojure-part1.md

 how long to spend warming up the benchmark, for how much time to run it, which units to output the results in.
 Each method in the class that is marked with `@Benchmark` annotation will be run many times in a special JMH-managed loop.
-The static method `run` is our entrypoint to the benchmark where we can inject some extra configuration through `OptionsBuilder` object.
-This is the method that our `jmh` alias is calling.

-You can now run `lein jmh` in the terminal.
+Now you can, at last, run the benchmark from the terminal:

+    clojure -T:build javac && clojure -m jmh bench Multiply

 Some debugging info will get printed, and then the benchmarking iterations will proceed.
 In the end, you should get something like this:

 ```
 Benchmark          Mode  Cnt  Score   Error  Units